mame/monumental-quine/README.md

 ![photo 2](img/mquine-photo-2-400x300.jpg)

-It has a spiral releaf of a long one-liner Ruby program that generates a 3D model of this column itself.
+It has a spiral relief of a long one-liner Ruby program that generates a 3D model of this column itself.
 Save it as a file `mquine.rb` and execute:

     $ ruby mquine.rb > mquine.obj